AbhiXverse/Solidity-journey/Day 06/Solidity Notes.md

 Note : Beginner tips:
 - Start with uint256 - its the safest and most common
 - default to uint256 for most cases like - Token amounts, ETH/Wei values, any financial calculations, IDs or unique identifiers
-- Only use smaller sizes when you're absol
+- Only use smaller sizes when you're absolutely sure about the max value
+- Since - Solidity 0.8.0, overflow checks are automatic for all sizes